-6.2 S5P cloud product description and size
+6.1 S5P cloud product description and size

-The S5P cloud product will be provided in netCDF-CF. The following information will be included for each ground pixel:
+The S5P cloud product is provided in netCDF-CF. The following information is included for each ground pixel:

-- measurement time and geolocation, taken from the Level-1b product; - cloud fraction, cloud height/pressure, cloud optical-thickness/albedo and corresponding errors; - climatology and other relevant parameters used in the retrieval; - fit results (RMS, etc.); - processing quality flags and quality assurance value (qa_value).
+- measurement time and geolocation, taken from the Level-1b product; - cloud fraction, cloud height/pressure, cloud optical-thickness/albedo and corresponding errors; - climatology and other relevant parameters used in the retrieval; - fit results (RMS, etc.); - processing quality flags and quality assurance value (qa\value).

-Table 6.1 lists the output fields that are required in the cloud level-2 files based on the S5P_CLOUD_OCRA and S5P_CLOUD_ROCINN algorithms.
+Table 6-1 lists the output fields that are required in the cloud level-2 files based on the S5P\CLOUD\OCRA and S5P\CLOUD\ROCINN algorithms.